alexwlchan/alexwlchan.net/src/_drafts/bure-valley.md

   </div>
 </figure>

-Once I'd finished taking photos on Wroxham, I got back on the train for the return journey to Aylsham.
+Once I'd finished taking photos at Wroxham, I got back on the train for the return journey to Aylsham.
 The weather had become thoroughly grey and rainy, so the scenery wasn't quite as pretty, but it was still a nice trip.

-This Tuesday was actually the first day my employer had mandated a return to the office for their staff, and if I hadn't been on leave, I'd have been on a packed commuter service heading into central London.
+This Tuesday was actually the first day my employer had mandated a return to the office, and if I hadn't been on leave, I'd have been on a packed commuter service heading into central London.
 Even with overcast skies, a steam train through Norfolk was a much better choice.

-On the day, my only camera was my phone, and I'm decidedly not a pro photographer -- but I still enjoyed taking a few "artsy" shots.
+I really enjoyed seeing the trains at work, and I'm decidedly not a pro photographer -- but I still enjoyed taking a few "artsy" shots.
 Hopefully these show what impeccable condition the engines are kept in -- even the tiny details are clean and shiny.

 <figure class="wide_img grid_4up">